The Three Card System

 Use three credit cards, each with a single job:

-• Safe Card — subscriptions only, never leaves home, lock it up in a safe if you have one
+• Safe Card — used only for subscriptions and recurring bills, never leaves home, lock it up in a safe if you have one

-• Digital Card — default daily spending (phone wallet), lock the physical card in a safe
+• Digital Card — your default card for everyday spending through your phone (mobile wallet), lock the physical card in a safe

 • Danger Card — used anytime you must use a physical card, this is the only card you actually carry with you

 That’s the whole system.
-Once each card has a clearly defined role, you stop thinking about it and just follow the pattern.
+Once each card has a clearly defined role, you stop deciding which card to use and just follow the pattern.

 The System (Overview)

-Most people end up making credit cards way more complicated than they need to be.
-They chase rewards, keep track of rotating categories, and try to optimize every single purchase.
-And then, when it actually matters—standing at checkout—they hesitate.
+Most people make credit cards more complicated than they need to be.
+They chase rewards, track rotating categories, and try to optimize every purchase.
+But when it actually matters—standing at checkout—they hesitate.

 “Which card should I use right now?”

-This system just removes that question entirely.
-Instead of trying to optimize each transaction, you assign each card a role ahead of time.
-One card handles everything recurring, one card handles almost everything you buy, and one card takes on all the risk when you’re forced to use a physical card.
+This system removes that decision entirely.
+Instead of choosing a card each time, you assign each card a role ahead of time.
+One card handles everything recurring, one card handles almost everything you buy, and one card takes on all the risk when you're forced to use a physical card.

 The Three Tools